amandamxavier/connections/README.md

 # About the project

-Game produced on Unity for Women Game Jam 2020 Edition!
+The Codename Connections was made on Unity for Women Game Jam 2020 Edition, with the theme "Together even apart".

 We'll tell stories about people represented by letters of the LGBTQIA+ by putting the players on their point of view.